-People keep chickens for numerous reasons; some keep them for fresh eggs, while others keep them for meat.
+People keep chickens for numerous reasons; some for fresh eggs, while others for meat.

 You must consider keeping your flock safe from predators– foxes, rodents, minks, snakes, or even raccoons.

-This article discusses all you need to know about Skunks and the proper ways to protect them from your flock.
+This article discusses all you need to know about Skunks and how to protect them from your flock.
 Read on!

-Skunks are omnivores that majorly feed on insects and plants.
+Skunks that eat chickens are omnivores that majorly feed on insects and plants.